DebadityaShome/debaditya-portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Debaditya Shome is a final year undergraduate with extensive research experience in the field of AI.
-His present research interests include Self-supervised learning, Generative learning, Computer Vision and it's interplay with different modalities of data such as natural language and audio.
-Apart from research, he has experience in Data engineering and deploying Machine learning models at scale on cloud or serverless to integrate with real-world products/applications.
+I'm a graduate student pursuing MASc in AI (research) at Queen's University.
+My research interests include Generative models, Self-supervised learning, Multi-modality, and learning universal representations of time-series.
+I'm an author of 10+ publications, encompassing a total of 100+ citation.
+Apart from research, I have prior experience in Data engineering and deploying Machine learning models at scale on cloud/serverless to integrate with real-world products/applications.